babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 To edit a rule, the primary switches are -A which appends a new rule and -D which deletes a rule.
 You can also replace a rule using -R. To get more switches use the manpages.

-1. Appending a rule
-Appending a rule add a rule to the end of the INPUT chain.
-Appending uses the -A switch.
+Appending adds a rule to the end of the INPUT chain and uses the -A switch.

 ```md
 iptables -A INPUT -p tcp --dport 80 -j ACCEPT
 ```
-2. Deleting a rule
 To delete a rule, you must know its position on the chain.
 Deleting uses the -D switch.

 ```md